Looking more information on what to do in Medellin, Colombia? Read on for guest blogger Sam Ross’ top tips, and check out his website and bio below.

 The modern metrocables mentioned above are one of the easiest ways to get around.
 They serve the whole city and surrounding barrios (neighbourhoods), and you’ll get excellent views of the Aburrá Valley while you travel.
 Cable Car is another great option for traveling around the city and are easy to find as they connect to the metro.
 Take in amazing valley and mountain views while relaxing in a glass pod, saving you huge hikes up steep streets when exploring the mountainside areas around the city.

-Uber is a cheap and easy way to travel too, and you don’t need cash.
-It’s helpful when exploring rural areas or jumping from A to B in the city centre quickly.
-They beat cabs thanks to the standard air conditioning, safer vehicles, transparent rates and GPS.
 Next up is buses, which will also take you anywhere in the city you want to go, albeit at a slower pace.
 The ‘circulars’ go in a big loop around the city and the others go in one direction only.
+You have ample public transportation options.
 Locals are usually happy to advise!

 Areas to check out in Medellín